spfncer/spfncer/README.md

 <img src="images/Me!.png">
 Hi!
-My name is Spencer and I'm a third-year Computer Science student at the University of Florida!
+My name is Spencer and I'm a fourth-year Computer Science student at the University of Florida!
 Many of my interests fall in disciplines of computing, though I am particularly interested in developing software that enhances the lives of people.
 In seeking to qualify those benefits, I plan to pursue a minor in Public Relations.
 I'm also interested in AI, cybersecurity awareness, and human-computer interaction.

 ---